wavemaker/docs/learn/on-premise/upgrade/run-patch.md

 ```bash
     sudo tar xvf wme_migrations.tar -C /usr/local/content/wme/wme-installer/<version>/resources/
  ```
+- Before proceed with the bash script, it is highly recommended to check whether the containers **config_wizard** or **consul** are not in excited state.
 - Run the bash script for upgrading to the desired version.
 ```shell
     bash /usr/local/content/wme/wme-installer/<version>/wme-installer.sh
 ```

-- To make https work, You need to add SSL certificates to Platform or router/dns level, to add SSL certificates please refer [ssl configuration for platform](/learn/on-premise/configure/config-ssl).
+- To make https work, You need to add SSL certificates to Platform or router/dns level while configuring the setup using ConfigWizard after the Ugrade process completes in terminal, to add SSL certificates please refer [ssl configuration for platform](/learn/on-premise/configure/config-ssl).

-- Enter config portal admin password to proceed with the process.

 [![upgrading-wme](/learn/assets/wme-setup/upgrade-wme-setup/wme-patch-process.png)](/learn/assets/wme-setup/upgrade-wme-setup/wme-patch-process.png)